Solomun (musician): Musical career

 In 2011, Solomun remixed Noir & Haze's "Around."
 The track was dubbed Remix of the Year by Resident Advisor.
-He was named Mixmag's "DJ of the Year" in 2012, which is when his rise in popularity soared to new heights.
+He was named Mixmag's "DJ of the Year" in 2012.
 He was also awarded Producer of the Year by the DJ Awards in Ibiza, and Best International DJ by the Cool Awards in Brazil that same year.

-Solomun kicked off the Ibiza 2013 season by presiding over the Burn Studios Residency bootcamp.

 Until the end of June 2014, he owned the Hamburg-based club Ego, co-run by his sister and Adriano Trolio.

 Solomun's musical roots are in hip-hop, soul, funk, and R&B. His sound has been described as "house music, but with deep, ultra funky basslines, euphoric melodies and emotionally charged vocals".

 In 2015, he was holding two residencies on Ibiza, at night-clubs Pacha and Destino.

 Solomun kicked off 2016 with two events at The BPM Festival including Diynamic in the Jungle and Solomun +1 with Mano Le Tough.
 Following that, the Bosnian artist continued touring across North America.
 The Diynamic family then celebrated ten years at Watergate in Berlin on April 9, 2016, which they followed with a ten-year celebration at DC-10 in Ibiza on August 19, 2016.

 Solomun also hosted two residencies in Ibiza, Spain, in 2016—Solomun +1 at Pacha and Solomun +1 live at Ushuaia and Destino.
 He has played at events like Ultra Europe, Exit Festival, Melt!
 Festival, Tomorrowland, and Movement Croatia in 2016 and 2017, also in Hungexpo in 2018.